17th Annual Wilson Pottery Show

 10:00 a.m. to 5:00 p.m. – Downtown Seguin, 201 South Austin Street

 Over 90 vendors set up around Central Park selling pecan products, arts, crafts, jewelry, plants, clothing, and collectibles.
-Trade Days will also feature a Beer and Wine Garden in Central Park serving local craft beers and wines.
+Trade Days will also feature the 7th Annual Texas Mead Festival in Central Park.
 Live entertainment will perform from the band stand in Central Park all afternoon.
-Entertainment Schedule for the afternoon includes the O’Malarkey presented in part by the Mid-Texas Symphony, Hard Cover, and Mismatch.

 Fire Prevention at the Heritage Museum